- 0.1 Prime Minister of Pakistan list with Care Takers

-He was the leader of the political party named as Pakistan Peoples Party as well.
+He was the leader of the political party named Pakistan Peoples Party as well.

 The seat was again abolished on 5 July 1977 and he had to leave the office.
 His total duration as a Prime Minister was 3 Years, 10 Months, and 21 days.

 On 5 July 1977, the post was abolished due to the Martial Law declaration after the coup of General Zia ul Haq.
-Total duration for which the post was abolished this time was 7 Years, 8 Months and 19 Days.
+The total duration for which the post was abolished this time was 7 Years, 8 Months, and 19 Days.

 It was the duration between 1977 to 1985.